 10. Cooler Master CK530 Mechanical Keyboard

-Cooler Master is known for their PC cooling solutions, and while it's not unusual to see computer manufacturers branching out into new fields, it is surprising to see the company's keyboard excel as well as the CK530 does.
+Cooler Master is known for its PC cooling solutions, and while it's not unusual to see computer manufacturers branching out into new fields, it is surprising to see the company's keyboard excel as well as the CK530 does.
 This sturdy aluminum gaming keyboard may come with a relatively small number of keys, but that streamlined design makes it ideal for laptop owners who are looking for a portable keyboard they can bring with them anywhere.

 11. SteelSeries Apex M750 TKL Keyboard